smattymatty/mathew-storm-site/writing_content/short-stories/Minimum Viable Apocalypse.md

 Three figures sat around the table, backlit by monitors showing statistics.

-The first one looked up from a tablet.
-His suit was too sharp, too red.
-He took an inhale from his vape pen - new, chrome, sleek - from his last conquest.
-A stark upgrade from the ash he used to breathe.
+The first man looked up from his tablet, and the room felt smaller.
+His suit was blood-red, cut so sharp it could draw blood, fitted to a frame that suggested violence even at rest.
+He took a slow pull from his vape pen - chrome, expensive, from his last conquest, a stark upgrade from the ash he used to breath.
+The exhale smelled like burning cities and costly cologne.
+When he smiled, it was all teeth and malice and the kind of dangerous charm that made you forget what he was capable of.

 "So?"
 He snarled.

 "They want numbers.
 Hard projections."

 A wet, rattling cough from the corner.
-The second one hunched over a laptop, skin the color of spoiled meat.
+The second one hunched over a laptop.
+His skin was the color of spoiled meat, mottled purple-green in the fluorescent light, slick with something that might have been sweat.
+When he shifted, I caught the sweet-rot smell of him, somehow it made me want to lean closer.
 Code streamed across the screen: mutation models, infection vectors.
 His phones buzzed on the table.
 Notification after notification from apps with icons of hearts and flames and bees.

 "Did you mention the retention metrics?"
 He spit.